 It always feels good to scratch an itch, but rubbing or clawing at dry, winter skin can kick off a vicious cycle of itching and irritation.
 Calming the area with a cool cloth or moisturizing cream can bring a more lasting feeling of relief.

 If maintaining calm, smooth skin becomes out of reach this winter, don’t shy away from asking for help.
 If your skin is so itchy or painful it’s keeping you awake, or is prone to bleeding or infection, it’s time to get professional help.
-Teladoc’s U.S. board-certified dermatologists can work with you to keep your skin healthy and moisturized—even with conditions like eczema—and offer advice and even prescription creams, if needed.
+The U.S. board-certified dermatologists of Teladoc can work with you to keep your skin healthy and moisturized—even with conditions like eczema—and offer advice and even prescription creams if needed.